shrekshao/3d-graphics-beginner-projects/index.md

     :::

     ::: tip non-GPU based lessons
-    Projects from university courses are often based on some GUI framework (Qt) and ask you to write CPU only code.
+    Projects from university courses are often based on some GUI framework (Qt) and ask you to write CPU only code (i.e. no shaders).
 While one can argue that you can learn the algorithm by writing CPU code without using any GPU API, to me it feels like you want to learn computer programming in 2023 but chooses to start with Pascal.
 Just like that almost no software today you are familiar with is built by Pascal, no games/engines/design tool that you are familiar with is built without using GPU API.
     :::
   - People prefer to learn in a project-driven way (like me, as I usually become absent minded during lectures)
   - People already know how to program, in **any** mainstream programming language.
 (C/C++, Java, C#, Python, Javascript, Typescript etc.) And that's the only prerequisite needed.